TATTOO Aftercare

 Always keep in mind that fresh tattoos are open wounds!
 If you neglect your aftercare routine, you risk infection and/or damage to the artwork.
 Please read through my instructions carefully and contact me with any questions or concerns!

-If this is your first tattoo (or it’s just been a while), here is what to expect during the healing process →
+If this is your first tattoo (or if it’s just been a while), here is what to expect during the healing process →

 Standard Aftercare